yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

-# Contributing to Vibekit
+### Contributing to Vibekit

-Thank you for your interest in contributing to Vibetkit!
-This guide explains how you can make valuable contributions to the project.
+Thanks for your interest in contributing to Vibetkit!
+This guide explains how to make valuable contributions to the project.

-## 1. Preliminary Steps

-- **Open an Issue (Optional):** For major changes or feature requests, consider creating an issue first.
-This step is not required for minor updates but helps avoid duplicate efforts.
-- **Check Existing Issues:** Before starting your work, review open issues to see if the topic has already been addressed.

-## 2. Development Guidelines

-To contribute effectively:
+---

+### Getting Started

+Before you start your work, checkout [open issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) to see if someone is already working on the same topic.
+For big changes or new features, create an issue first to avoid duplicate work, though it’s not required for smaller updates.

+---

+### Development Steps

-1. **Fork the Repository:** Begin by creating your own copy of the repository.
+**1. Fork the Repository:** Start by creating your own copy of the repository.

-2. **Review mcp-tools README:** Consult the `README.md` in `mcp-tools` for guidance on developing MCP tools.
+**2. Review MCP Tools Guidelines:** Checkout the [README.md](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) file in the `mcp-tools` directory for guidance on developing MCP tools.

-3. **Implement Changes:** Add new tools or enhance existing ones.
+**3. Implement Changes:** Add new tools or improve existing ones.

+**4. Create Documentation:** Create a `README` file for your new MCP tool that clearly explains its functionality and setup process.

-4. **Create Example Agents:** Consider contributing example agents that demonstrate your new functionality.
+**5. Create Example Agents:** Consider adding a demo agent to the [examples directory](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples) to showcase your new features.

-5. **Update Documentation:** Document your modifications in the `CHANGELOG.md` to keep the project’s history transparent.
+**6. Update CHANGELOG:** Document your modifications in [CHANGELOG.md](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CHANGELOG.md) to keep the project’s history clear.

-6. **Document Required Environment Variables:** If your changes require new or updated environment variables, add clear setup instructions so others can replicate your environment.
-7. **Provide Thorough Error Handling:** Include clear mechanisms for detecting and reporting errors in any newly introduced features or tools.
+---

-## 3. Submitting Your Work
+### Submitting Your Work

-When preparing your pull request (PR):

-- **Reference Related Issues:** Link any relevant issues to provide context.
-- **Pass Continuous Integration Checks:** Make sure your code meets all testing and linting requirements.
+When preparing your pull request (PR), be sure to link any relevant issues to provide context.
+Make sure your code passes all testing and linting requirements as well.

-- **Provide Clear Documentation:** Include concise explanations of your changes and any necessary usage details.
+---

-## 4. Review Process
+### Review Process

-After submitting your PR:

-- **Acknowledgment Within 2–3 Days:** We’ll let you know we’re reviewing your work.
-- **Initial Review Within 5 Days:** A maintainer will provide feedback or request changes.
-- **Merging:** Once all feedback is addressed and the PR is approved, your contribution will be merged.
+After you submit your PR, we’ll acknowledge it within 2–3 days to let you know it’s being reviewed.
+You can expect initial feedback or requested changes from us within 5 days.
+Once all feedback is addressed and your PR is approved, your contribution will be merged.

+---

-## Getting Support
+### Getting Support

-If you need assistance:
+If you need assistance at any step of the contribution process:

 - **Search Existing Issues:** Check for similar questions or problems.
-- **Contact the Arbitrum Vibekit Team:** Reach out for guidance if needed.
 - **Open a New Issue:** If your concern isn’t already covered, create a new issue with detailed information.
+- **Contact the Arbitrum Vibekit Team:** Reach out to the team for guidance.
+- **Join Our Support Discord:** Connect with other builders and get support on [Discord](https://discord.com/invite/bgxWQ2fSBR).